jamessidd/fighting-game/README.md

 ## Introduction

-Foins' Fighters is a mutiplayer PvP combat project.
+Elemental Royale is a mutiplayer PvP combat project.
 The game features two characters Player 1 and Player 2, controlled by WASD and the arrow keys respectively.
 The characters can move horizontally, jump and attack with 5 unique attacks.
 The goal of the game is to reduce the opponent's health to zero or to have more health than the opponent when the timer runs out.

 ## Controls